TheGreatFable/AboutAliYazbek/index.md

 ## Useful links

-If you want to use an automated system for managing links, see [Automated Links][mydoc_hyperlinks.html#automatedlinks].
-This approach automatically creates a list of Markdown references to simplify linking.
+If you want to lookup for more links, see [Automated Links][mydoc_hyperlinks.html#automatedlinks].

-## Other
+## More

 The content here is just getting started.
-For other details in working with me, see the various sections in the sidebar.
+For other details about me, see the various sections in the sidebar.

 {% include links.html %}